The exercise program for a healthy and pain-free back

 Low back pain

 Many people have low back pain.
 Low back pain is in the lower back.
 Usually there is no identifiable cause for lower back pain.
 In more than 90% of all people no physical abnormality is found.
-We call these back complaints non-specific low back pain.
+We call these backache non-specific low back pain.

 Non-specific low back pain